Saltwater Public Comments

 Future Commission Meeting Items

-Proposed rules will be presented to the FWC Commission at their May 2025 Commission meeting.
+Recommendations for proposed rules are expected to be presented to the FWC Commission at their February 2026 Commission meeting.
 For details about Commission meetings, visit: MyFWC.com/About/Commission/Commission Meetings

 To comment on this topic, please use the form below.

-Feedback will help inform staff’s recommendations for final rules to the Commission.
-For details about Commission meetings, visit MyFWC.com/About/Commission/Commission Meetings.
+Public feedback will inform staff’s rule recommendations to the Commission.
+Apalachicola & statewide oyster management proposed rules will be presented at the August 2025 Commission meeting.
+For details about Commission meetings, visit MyFWC.com/About/Commission/Commission Meetings

-If you are unable to attend the in-person workshop but would still like to comment on this topic, please use the form below or send an email to Marine@MyFWC.com.
+If you are unable to attend the in-person or virtual workshops but would still like to comment on this topic, please use the form below or send an email to Marine@MyFWC.com.

 Other topics